Restaurant Mashup: 2’s Better than 1

 Embracing Pop Culture

 You pull up to a drive-thru and order a Charli D’Amelio cold brew and a MrBeast burger.
 These new options make your same old, go-to order seem dull.
 A menu dictated by Tiktok influencers is a dream come true.
-There’s a sense of comfort and familiarity in combining the foods we eat with the names we know, which increases its attractiveness tenfold.
+There’s a sense of comfort and familiarity in combining the foods we eat with the names we know, making the ordinary extraordinary.

-In every instance, the design brief should focus on mixing up fun, unexpected combinations that give a hungry public new reasons and new ways to consider the definition of “restaurants.”
+In each case, the design brief should focus on creating fun and unexpected combinations that give diners fresh perspectives on what a restaurant can be.
 What brands would you like to see show up together?
-Who would make you happy and solve an unmet need?
+Who can fulfill unmet needs and bring joy to your dining experience?
 It’s a fun brainstorm, and one that designers and creatives could seriously sink their teeth into.

 Subscribe to Wayfind